artfulrobot/mandrill/README.md

 For all the above reasons I decided it would be better to write a new extension, so this was born.

+### Moving from MTE to this extension?

+If you don't need the functionality of MTE outlined above and just want to use Mandrill for delivering all your email, it should be safe to disable the MTE extension and then install this one.
+This extension will accept webhook data that MTE accepted, so existing bulk mailings' bounces should still be processed.

 ## How this extension works (technical overview)